Dana Strum: 1981–1983: Modern Design

-In the early 1980s, Strum joined the group Modern Design, which consisted of Ron Mancuso on guitar, Louie Merlino on vocals, and Joey DePompeis on drums.
+In the early 1980s, Strum joined the group Modern Design, with Ron Mancuso on guitar, Louie Merlino on vocals, and Joey DePompeis on drums.
 According to Mancuso in an interview from 2010, the band had significant interest from well-known producers and engineers.
 Modern Design began working with Pasha Records, a label that at the time was releasing records for The Beach Boys and Vanilla Fudge, among others.
 Despite being close to securing a record deal with multiple labels, it ultimately fell through.

 In January 1983, while still a member of Modern Design, Strum held auditions for Ozzy Osbourne, who was searching for a replacement guitar player following the death of Randy Rhoads in a plane crash in March 1982.
 Jake E. Lee, lead guitarist for the band Rough Cutt, was ultimately chosen for the position, beating out George Lynch, the former guitar player for Xciter and The Boyz.

 1983–1985: Danny Spanos

-While working at Pasha Records, Dana Strum along with other members of Modern Design joined forces with Danny Spanos, a former drummer known for his distinctive vocals, who was also recording at the studio.
+While working at Pasha Records, Strum along with other members of Modern Design collaborated with Danny Spanos, a former drummer turned singer, who was also recording at the studio.
 In late November 1983, they opened for Cheap Trick in Kiel Opera House, St. Louis, MO, and the performance was recorded live for the RKO Radio Network.
 The band's album Looks Like Trouble was produced by Spencer Proffer and released in 1984.
 Strum also contributed to the album as a writer on the tracks "Good Girl" and "Looks Like Trouble".

 1985–1988: Vinnie Vincent Invasion

 In 1985, Strum joined former Kiss guitarist Vinnie Vincent to form Vinnie Vincent Invasion.
 Robert Fleishman, the ex-vocalist for Journey, was hired as their lead singer.
 Over the next few months, the band went through a process of auditioning drummers until the Houston-born Bobby Rock joined the band in October 1985.
-Vinnie Vincent Invasion signed an eight album deal with Chrysalis Records.
+Vinnie Vincent Invasion signed an eight-album deal with Chrysalis Records.

 After releasing their self-titled debut album in 1986, Fleischman left the group.
 Mark Slaughter, who Strum met while producing Sin, was brought in as the Vinnie Vincent Invasion new lead vocalist.
 The video "Boys Are Gonna Rock", directed by Jeff Stein, was produced featuring Mark Slaughter as the singer over Fleischman's vocal track.
 The video received heavy rotation on MTV.
 At that time, the band's look was entirely over the top glam.
 Strum spent the next months touring North America with Vinnie Vincent Invasion, opening for acts such as Alice Cooper and Iron Maiden.

 All Systems Go, the Vinnie Vincent Invasion's second LP for Chrysalis, was recorded at Cherokee Studios.
-Strum played a key role as co-producer, arranger, and engineer while recording the band's albums.
+Strum was credited as co-producer, arranger, and engineer while recording the band's albums.
 Bobby Rock stated in an interview that Strum played a producer role to Vinnie Vincent, offering suggestions and direction while tracking solos, and being "an extraordinary engineer when it came to "punching in."